 It’s easy to fall into the trap of monotony; it’s quite comfortable there.
-This comfort zone gives you an illusion of being ‘king of the world’; it feeds your ego.
-That’s precisely why your days look and feel the same.
-The idea of leaving the bubble might be scary for you, but taking your days for granted is a terrible mistake.
-You are not born to just cross-off dates on the calendar; you are here to make every day count.
+This comfort zone gives an illusion of being ‘king of the world’; it feeds the ego.
+That’s precisely why days look and feel the same.
+The idea of leaving the bubble might be scary, but taking life for granted is a terrible mistake.
+We are not born to just cross-off dates on the calendar; we are here to make every day count.

-Ability to take risks and to open your mind to new experiences demands courage from us.
-Sometimes, our fear of unknown takes over and blurs our vision.
-However, folks who see things from a long-term perspective are willing to take more risks than people who are looking for short-term gratification.
-If you can see the bigger picture of your life, you will not be satisfied by just doing minimal.
-You would want to explore your potential every day.
+The ability to take risks and to open our minds to new experiences demands courage from us.
+Sometimes, our fear of the unknown takes over and blurs our vision.
+However, when we see things as a bigger picture, we take more risks.
+If one can see the bigger picture of life, they will not be satisfied with just doing minimal.
+Exploring our potential is our act of spirituality.

-Do not replicate your days.
-Wake up with the idea of making a difference.
-Do one thing that will add value to your or someone’s life.
+Waking up with the idea of making a difference.
+Doing one thing that will add value to someone’s life.
 It’s that simple; just one thing a day.

 Latest posts by J Gill (see all)

 - To love is to know God… - August 7, 2020

 - Be aware of your simplicity.
 It defines who you are… - August 5, 2020

 - Become the person of heart or be a devotee of the one… - August 1, 2020